-20. How common are direct awards for complex contracts (contract awards without any prior publication or competition)?
+21. How common are direct awards for complex contracts (contract awards without any prior publication or competition)?
+On what grounds might a procuring entity seek to make a direct award?
+On what grounds might such a decision be challenged?

 As we mentioned above, a direct award may be adopted depending on the value of the contract and the relevant thresholds, namely: